Standard Chartered staff braced for big change under Winters

 Insiders are bracing for further major changes once Winters assesses the bank he is taking over.

-“We’ve got a ton of challenges.
+“We’ve got a tonne of challenges.
 Bill Winters has one mandate: to change things.
 I fully expect a review of everything,” said the senior Asia-based Standard Chartered insider.

 Deputy CEO Mike Rees held an internal call on Thursday during which he said there would be no major change in strategy, according to someone on the call, but some people inside the bank expect further job cuts.